-Employer Contributions and Matching Contributions
+Employer Contributions

-Once you have met the age and service requirements listed above, you will enter the Plan the first day of the next month and become eligible to receive Employer Contributions or Matching Contributions from your Employer.
+Once you have met the age and service requirements listed above, you will enter the Plan the first day of the next month and become eligible to receive Employer Contributions from your Employer.

 What happens to my Plan eligibility if I terminate my employment and am later rehired?